By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 2. Boil ginkgo nuts.

-1. Spoon the braised Lamb Leg into the tart shells
+1. Spoon the braised lamb leg into the tart shells.

-3. Pipe yam puree and sweet potato purée over the top.
+3. Pipe yam purée and sweet potato purée over the top.

-4. Place in a preheated 175°C oven to bake for 8 – 10 mins before finishing off with the garnish.
+4. Place in a preheated 175°C oven to bake for 8–10 minutes.